-This interactive presentation contains the latest oil & gas production data from 5932 selected horizontal wells in the Niobrara region (Colorado & Wyoming) through January.
+This interactive presentation contains the latest oil & gas production data through January, from all 7,437 horizontal wells that started production in the Niobrara region (Colorado & Wyoming) since 2009/2010.

 Production data is subject to revisions.